Skip to main content

 db.read-transaction-timeout

-Read transaction timeout in seconds, 0 means no timeout.
+Read transaction timeout in seconds, 0 means no timeout

 --db.read-transaction-timeout <READ_TRANSACTION_TIMEOUT>